 To add more light in this toilet renovation, the homeowner installed a bathroom wall cabinet with hidden lighting.
 The top lighting bounces off the ceiling to provide a soft glow across the entire bathroom, while the bottom lighting is useful to light up the sink area.
 The bathroom shower glass partition also lets the light reach the shower area.

 Bathroom tile replacement at Bukit OUG, Bukit Jalil

-The ageing blue tiles with moldy grout was replaced with a cream and dark brown tile design.
-Large 250mmx500mm tiles were used to reduce the amount of joint lines, and the light green sink and toilet bowl was replaced with white porcelain.
+The ageing blue tiles with mouldy grout was replaced with a cream and dark brown tile design.
+Large 250mmx500mm tiles were used to reduce the number of joint lines, and the light green sink and the toilet bowl were replaced with white porcelain.

 Bathroom retiling at D’Shire Villa Kota Damansara